-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.9 Member company actively responds if suppliers fail to pay legal minimum wages.
-No minimum wage problems reported If a supplier fails to pay minimum wage, FWF member companies are expected to hold management of the supplier accountable for respecting local labour law.
-Complaint reports, CAPs, additional emails, FWF audit reports or other documents that show minimum wage issue is reported/resolved.
-2 2 -2
+PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.9 Member company actively responds if production locations fail to pay legal minimum wages and/or fail to provide wage data to verify minimum wage is paid.
+No problems reported/no audits If a supplier fails to pay minimum wage or minimum wage payments cannot be verified, FWF member companies are expected to hold management of the supplier accountable for respecting local labour law.
+Payment below minimum wage must be remediated urgently.
+Complaint reports, CAPs, additional emails, FWF Audit Reports or additional monitoring visits by a FWF auditor, or other documents that show minimum wage issue is reported/resolved.
+N/A 0 -2

 Comment: Once a year BP asks for wages of their production sites.
-With the analysis and the audit reports BP checks the minimum wages.
-Via the audit analysis on wages, BP can keep an overview about the status of wages at the audited suppliers.
-At all audited production sites in 2017, FWF found payment of at least the minimum wage.
+With the analysis and the audit reports, BP checks the minimum wages.
+Via the audit analysis on wages, BP can keep an overview of the status of wages at the audited suppliers.
+At all audited production sites in 2018, FWF found the payment of at least the minimum wage.